Blaisorblade/pdbp.github.io/index.md

 [Lunch](./pictures/Lunch.png)

-As a hobby I am having fun
+As a hobby I am still having fun

   - programming
     - bridging the gap between mathematical theory and programming practice.

 I hope you enjoy the document below.

-All comments are welcome at [ pdbp.blog at gmail.com ].
+All comments are welcome [ pdbp.blog at gmail point com ].

 ## **Warning**